 Extended-Arm Hang Test

 The Extended-Arm Hang Test (or straight arm-hang, dead hang) measures upper body strength and endurance, particularly the grip strength.
-In this test the subjects hang from an overhead bar with the arms straight for as long as possible (for up to 40 seconds in the Brockport fitness testing battery).
+In this test the participants hang from an overhead bar with the arms straightened for as long as possible (for up to 40 seconds in the Brockport fitness testing battery).
 It is more common to perform a flexed-arm hang test, a similar test in which the arms are flexed (bent), though by flexing at the elbows there is more stress on the arm muscles to hold the position.
 To assess maximum grip strength (rather than grip strength endurance as in this test) you can perform a hand-grip strength test.

 purpose: to measure hand, arm, and shoulder strength and endurance by timing how long they can hang with straight arms from a bar.